trustoverip/tswg-keri-specification/spec/spec.md

 ### Tetrad bindings

 At Inception, the triad of identifier, keypairs, and Controllers are strongly bound together.
 But in order for those bindings to persist after a key Rotation, another mechanism is required.
-That mechanism is the KEL, a Verifiable data structure {{KERI}}{{VDS}}.
+That mechanism is the KEL, a Verifiable data structure [@KERI][@VDS].
 The KEL is not necessary for identifiers that are non-transferable and do not need to persist control via key Rotation in spite of key weakness or compromise.
 To reiterate, transferable (persistent) identifiers each need a KEL, non-transferable (ephemeral) identifiers do not.

 For persistent (transferable) identifiers, this additional mechanism may be bound to the triad to form a tetrad consisting of the KEL, the identifier, the set of keypairs, and the set of Controllers.
 The first entry in the KEL is called the Inception event  which is a serialization of the incepting information associated with the identifier mentioned previously.